aayc/aaronchan.dev-v1/src/pages/blog/diy-screenshot-translator.md

 title: "DIY Chi-Eng Screenshot Translator"
 category: "walkthrough"
 ---
 Lately I've been studying Mandarin Chinese and I decided that I should try changing my computer's language to Chinese.
 It turns out that there are a bunch of obscure phrases like "File" and "Open in new tab" that I didn't know how to read.
-Chrome extensions didn't cover all the cases, and I didn't want to pay for an app, so I built my own in just about 15 minutes.
+Chrome extensions didn't cover all the cases, and I didn't want to pay for an app, so I built my own in less than an afternoon.

 So, want to be able to translate anything on your screen just by snapping a screenshot of it?
-Let's build it.
+Let's build it!

 Because of the easy screencapture and Automator tools, this walkthrough is meant for Mac users.
 [This repository](https://github.com/OneMoreGres/ScreenTranslator) looks interesting for Windows and Linux users.

 The full code is available [here]().

 ### Handling image translation
 We'll need a Python script that can extract and translate text from an image.
-For the text extraction (that is, an image of a letter to the letter itself), we'll use [Tesseract](https://github.com/tesseract-ocr/tesseract) a library originally made by HP, open sourced in 2005 and now maintained by Google.
-We'll use it through a library called [pytesseract](https://pypi.org/project/pytesseract/)
+For the text extraction (that is, an image of a letter to the letter itself), we'll use [Tesseract](https://github.com/tesseract-ocr/tesseract), a library originally made by HP, open sourced in 2005 and now maintained by Google.
+We'll use it in Python through [pytesseract](https://pypi.org/project/pytesseract/)

 As an extra step, let's use the [pinyin](https://pypi.org/project/pinyin/) library to translate Chinese characters to pinyin.
 If you're using a different language, this wouldn't be necessary.